-In Mendocino County, California, there is a fascinating ecological phenomenon called the “pygmy forest.”
-Here, highly stunted trees grow on patches of acidic, shallow soil that is extremely low in vital nutrients.
-These trees remain only five to fifteen feet tall, despite living up to three hundred years old.
-When transplanted onto richer soils, however, these trees grow to full height (to the dismay of gardeners who want ready-made, adorable bonsai trees).
+A unique plant community aptly named the “pygmy forest” occurs in patches along the coast of Northern California.
+Plants of the pygmy forest are severely stunted, due to acidic, shallow soil that is extremely low in vital nutrients.
+In places, these trees remain only knee-height, despite being several decades old.
+When transplanted onto richer soils, however, these trees can grow to full height (to the dismay of gardeners who want ready-made, cute bonsai trees).

 I am curious about how these plants survive and grow on these harsh soils.
 For my doctoral thesis, I am tackling my questions about the pygmy forest in three parts, which will be the three chapters of my thesis.

 First, I examined how the leaves of pygmy plants function, and I compared them to leaves of same-species plants growing nearby, outside of the pygmy forest.
 I had hypothesized that the growth of the pygmy plants was so stunted because their leaves weren’t able to photosynthesize quickly.
 The process of photosynthesis requires enzymes and pigments that take a lot of nutrients to build, so it makes sense that plants on low-nutrient soils would have some difficulty with photosynthesis.
 However, I found that most pygmy forest plants have similar rates of photosynthesis as non-pygmy forest plants.
 Instead, pygmy plants often grow fewer leaves–instead of producing many leaves that they don’t have enough nutrients for, they grow a few leaves that they can invest more of their nutrients into.
 They also grow thicker/tougher leaves, so that their few, high-quality leaves are less likely to be eaten by deer, damaged by fungi, broken by passing animals, or otherwise lost.
 For more about my findings, check out my publications page!
 The article is open-access, so you don’t need a journal subscription to read it.